project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/75-felipe-villela-regenerating-1m-ha-of-land-worldwide-by-2030-through-agroforestry.md

 ---
-title: 75 Felipe Villela, regenerating 1M ha of land worldwide by 2030 through agroforestry
+title: 75 Felipe Villela Regenerating 1m Ha Of Land Worldwide By 2030 Through Agroforestry
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-03-03)